Catholic Schoolhouse Tour 3: Week 2

 - Draw Vasco da Gama’s route on your Wall Map!
 Then ‘play’ Vasco da Gama.
 Build ‘boats’ from cardboard boxes and ‘sail’ around your house in search for India (don’t forget to bring something of value to trade).
 Once you ‘arrive’ in India, fill your boat with spices, jewels (maybe your little girls have some play jewelry or you have some inexpensive jewelry you don’t mind them trading for), and silks (do you have old bridesmaid and party dresses you never wear?
 I know I do).
 For your students who learn from writing, have them write about Vasco da Gama on their boat in markers- any facts they learned, items traded, and how the journey went.

 - The quote at the beginning of this post would make a great writing prompt for older students, or topic for discussion for your younger students.
-What does Michelangeo mean by that quote?
+What does Michelangelo mean by that quote?

 - Michaelangelo painted the ceiling of the Sistine Chapel laying on his back.
 To understand how difficult this must’ve been, have your students experience it first hand!
 Tape some paper to the bottom of your kitchen table, set out some watercolors or acrylics (whichever you find easier to clean up), and have them paint you pictures laying on their backs under the table.
 You may need to slide a bench underneath, or let them lie across some chairs so they are at the right height.
 A coffee table might be the perfect height for painting under if you have one that doesn’t have storage underneath.
 (You may wish to lay out a disposible table cloth under the painting area to protect your floor- this activity can get messy).

-- Learn about Lattitude and Longitude with the snack idea from the Year 1 Week 1 post.
+- Learn about Lattitude and Longitude with the snack idea from the Tour 1 Week 1 post.

-- Print the World Map (page 3) from the CSH resources page.
-Then have your students create their own Key. (you can explain what a map key is to them this week!)
+- Print the World Maps Printable and label the Hemispheres, equator, Prime Meridian, and lines of latitude and longitude!
+Have your students create their own Key.
+(Explain what a map key is to them this week!)
 Color the Western Hemisphere one color, the Eastern Hemisphere a different color.
 You can either color or glue different color string/yarn to be the lines of Latitude, Lines of Longitude, Equator, and Prime Meridian.

 - Create a food chain display using old magazines pictures.
 Cut out animals and plants and then glue them onto paper.
 Draw arrows to show the relationship between creatures.
 (If you look, sometimes you can even find bacteria in a cleaning product ad!)